reprap-io/reprap.io/README.md

   */scan
   Periodically look at GitHub for reprap.io files we have generated, using the GUID to find them.
   When one is found, record it to the 'alive' repositories table.

+  */search (?? if needed ??)
+  Maybe we full-text index each GitHub repository name/description/readme.md into Elasticsearch when it becomes active This way we could do better than GitHub search, which does not have as forgiving full-text style search.